 COVID-19 Vaccine Community of Practice

-Social Prescribing Community of Practice
+Social Prescribing Communities of Practice

 Social prescribing is a practice dedicated to building up communities and fostering connections between like-minded people.
 In much the same way, the people who implement social prescribing initiatives, advocate for the social prescribing movement, or just want to deepen their understanding of social prescribing need a space to convene and learn from each other.
-With this need in mind, the Alliance is developing two communities of practice to bring people together on national and provincial levels.
+With this need in mind, the Alliance developed two communities of practice to bring people together on national and provincial levels.